 Installing Archos-Ångström in dual-boot mode

-Note: This process requires a Linux desktop computer.
+This process requires a Linux desktop computer.
 There is no known way to use Windows, for example, for this.

-The procedure for the dual-boot setup is essentially the same as for
+The procedure for the dual-boot setup is essentially the same as for single-boot, except that there are some preparatory steps beforehand and some configuration after.

-Note: This procedures must be started from a clean, stock Archos firmware.
+This procedures must be started from a clean, stock Archos firmware.
 If you have already installed the Special Developer Edition firmware, it's too late -- the Archos bits you need will have been erased.
 You will need to revert to the Archos firmware and start again.

 In the description that follows, user input is in bold.